freddik/playground-2owplW8D/markdowns/welcome.md

 # Machine Learning with Java - Part 5 (Naive Bayes)

-In my previous article we have seen series of algorithms and this article describes about the Naive Bayes algorithm.The simplest solutions are the most powerful ones and Navie Bayes is the best example for the same.
+In my previous article we have seen series of algorithms :  [Linear Regression](https://tech.io/playgrounds/3771/machine-learning-with-java---part-1-linear-regression) , [Logistic Regression](https://tech.io/playgrounds/34a7ecd0a4487577f516d92548af66891284/machine-learning-with-java---part-2-logistic-regression) , [Nearest Neighbor](https://tech.io/playgrounds/5439/machine-learning-with-java---part-3-k-nearest-neighbor),[Decision Tree](https://tech.io/playgrounds/5844/machine-learning-with-java---part-4-decision-tree) and this article describes about the Naive Bayes algorithm.The simplest solutions are the most powerful ones and Navie Bayes is the best example for the same.

 # Naive Bayes

-Naive Bayes is a family of probablistic algorithm that takes an advantage of probability theory and Bayes theory to predict the category of sample.
+Naive Bayes is a family of probablistic algorithm that takes an advantage of probability theory and Bayes theory to predict the category of sample.A Naive Bayesian model is easy to build, with no complicated iterative parameter estimation which makes it particularly useful for very large datasets.

 # Example